Schedule of Events

 Make plans to hit the town for dinner or meet up with friends on campus.
 Either way, you’re off to a great start.

-Members of the Class of 1975 are invited to join together and play some golf at the local course.
-There are 5 tee times beginning at 12 p.m., payment well be collected by the club.
+All are invited to join members of the Class of 1976 and play some golf at the local course.
+Payment will be collected by the club.

 Pick up room keys and registration materials upon arrival.